ibm-cloud-docs/databases-for-mysql/connecting-psql.md

 ## Installing `mysql`

 Install the command line client for MySQL, `mysql`.
 To use `mysql`, the MySQL client tools need to be installed on the local system.
-They can be installed with the full MySQL package that is provided from [postgresql.org](https://www.postgresql.org/download/), or as a [package from your operating system's package manager](https://www.compose.com/articles/postgresql-tips-installing-the-postgresql-client/).
+They can be installed with the full MySQL package that is provided from [mysql.com](https://www.mysql.com/downloads/), or as a [package from your operating system's package manager](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/).

-For more information about `psql`, see the [MySQL documentation](https://www.postgresql.org/docs/current/static/app-psql.html).
+For more information about `mysql`, see the [MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/).

 ## `psql` Connection Strings